OWASP/ASVS/README.md

 ## Roadmap to ASVS 5.0

-We have now published our roadmap for version 5.0 of the ASVS in [this wiki page](https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0).
+We have now published our roadmap and objectives for version 5.0 of the ASVS in [this wiki page](https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0).

 ## Latest Stable Version - 4.0.3